About the Park

 The park entrance will be on the right.
 Please note the address may not show up correctly in some internet searches.

-Activities such as horseback riding, biking, camping and driving cars on the trail are not allowed.
-Please park bikes at rack.\
+Activities such as horseback riding, biking, canoeing or using a kayak, camping and driving cars on the trail are not allowed.
+Please park bikes at rack.

 Fishing is not allowed.